jahwin/wecodefy/README.md

 ```
 js/react
 ```
-So then you can start build your app. if you want to generate some components you can use Dev management tool.
+So then you can start code your app. if you want to generate some components you can use Dev management tool. before use this url make sure your app is in developement mode [.env]
 ```
-# Use this url and make sure your app is in developement mode [.env]

 http://{app_url}/dev-ui
 ```
 <p>
 <img src="https://github.com/jahwin/wecodefy/blob/v1.0/assets/images/react_dev_tool.png" width="600">
 </p>

-For more information about using react js framework refer to <a target="_brank" href="https://www.w3schools.com/REACT/react_components.asp">this</a>
+For more information about using react js framework refer to <a target="_brank" href="https://www.w3schools.com/REACT/react_components.asp">this link</a>

-## JS Build
+## JSBuild
-This build will combine both react,vue,angular into a single bundle based on `webpack.mix.js`, you can separete base on what you want.
+JSBuild will combine both react,vue,angular into a single bundle based on `webpack.mix.js` config, you can separate base on what you want.
-If you want to make live build when you are developing your app use this command in root of your project.
+Here is some important commands, run those commands in root of your project.

 ```
 # Hot build